-Patient facilities are provided on the ground floor of the building.
-The staff team include a managing director, who was the surgeon and two part-time surgeons who work ad-hoc when needed.
-The service is open between 9am and 6pm Tuesday to Thursday.
+Patient facilities are provided on the first floor of the building.
+The staff team include business manager, the lead doctor and two part-time technicians who work when needed.

 The provider is registered with CQC to carry out regulated activities of Treatment of disease, disorder and injury and Diagnostic and screening.